 Use your cyber risk map to anticipate how these scenarios may affect your business.

 4 / Next, focus on outlining your risk management strategy: the priority measures that must be taken to reduce cyber risks, and where applicable, to ensure that the company, its operations, and objectives all survive.
-There are qualitative and quantitative risk assessment methods.
-Focusing on the quantitative methods, such as CRQ, will provide decision-makers with financial data for budget decisions.

-5 / Once these elements have been identified, define a thorough continuity strategy for each cyberattack scenario.
+5 / Once these elements have been specified, define a thorough continuity strategy for each cyberattack scenario.
 This step is textbook crisis management.
 Describe the risk management strategy you need to set up, step by step, one player at a time:

 6/ Carry out cyberattack simulation exercises to test the effectiveness of your BCP.
 This practice should help you ensure that your Business Continuity Plan really contributes to the “Maintenance, Repair, and Operations” (MRO) methodology.